pulumi/pulumi-hugo/themes/default/content/blog/the-industry-comes-together-for-the-cloud-engineering-summit-2021/index.md

 ## NS1

-Last year, Johnathan Sullivan joined the [Culture, Process, and Tools]({{< relref "/resources/the-future-of-cloud-engineering-culture-process-tools" >}}) panel and we’re excited to welcome Chris Buijs to this year’s Deploy panel.
+Last year, Johnathan Sullivan joined the [Culture, Process, and Tools]({{< relref "/resources/the-future-of-cloud-engineering-culture-process-tools" >}}) panel, and we’re excited to welcome Chris Buijs to this year’s Deploy panel.

 ## ...and many more